Hitting Topological Minor Models in Planar Graphs is Fixed Parameter Tractable: Introduction

-{\bf Representations of topological minor models.} Using the model-taming theorem, we can pick a $(h)$-small collection ${\cal P}'$ of the rails of ${\cal A}$ for which the following holds: for every topological minor model $(M,T)$ of $H$ that crosses ${\cal A}$, there is a disk $\Delta$ bounded by some cycle $C$ of ${\cal A}$ and a ``tamed'' version $(M',T')$ of $(M,T)$ that {\sl represents} $(M,T)$ in the sense that a set of vertices that are ``not so close'' to $C$, intersects $M\cap \Delta$ iff the same set intersects $M'\cap \Delta$.
-From now on we refer to the instantiations of $M'\cap \Delta$ as the {\em inner tamed models} of ${\cal A}$ and we can see them as models representing the ``inner part'' of all annulus-crossing models.
+\paragraph{Representations of topological minor models.} Using the model combing theorem, we can pick an $(h)$-small collection ${\cal P}'$ of the rails of ${\cal A}$ for which the following holds: for every topological minor model $(M,T)$ of $H$ that crosses ${\cal A}$, there is a disk $\Delta$ bounded by some cycle $C$ of ${\cal A}$ and a ``combed'' (through ${\cal P}'$) version $(M',T')$ of $(M,T)$ that {\sl represents} $(M,T)$ in the sense that a set of vertices that are ``not so close'' to $C$, intersects $M\cap \Delta$ if and only if the same set intersects $M'\cap \Delta$.
+From now on we refer to the instances of $M'\cap \Delta$ as the {\em inner combed models} of ${\cal A}$ and we can see them as models representing the ``inner part'' of all annulus-crossing models.